COVID-19 Vaccine FAQ

 Yes.
 People who are pregnant or breastfeeding may choose to get the vaccine if they are part of a recommended group (e.g. health care workers).
 Pregnant and breastfeeding persons can consult with their health care provider before being vaccinated but aren’t required to.
 People who are trying to get pregnant do not need to avoid pregnancy after getting an mRNA COVID-19 vaccine.

-I'm immune-compromised.
+I have a weakened immune system.
 Can I get vaccinated?